 Bacterial Vaginosis (BV)

-It is not clear what causes the bacteria in the vagina to get out of balance, but there are some things make it more likely to happen.
+It is not clear what causes the imbalance of bacteria, but there are some things make you more likely to get it.
 The chances of having BV are higher if you:

 Tests and Diagnosis

 There are choices for how you test for BV.
 Testing is usually done with an exam and a swab.
 It is best to get tested for BV if you:

 - have a vagina/internal genitals and a sexual partner who has tested positive for BV